 If you start to experience symptoms common to coronavirus, first and foremost, don't panic!
 Some of the symptoms are common to other illnesses and college are here to help in any way they can.
 When the symptoms start stay in your room - it's really important to help prevent the spread of the virus.
-Send an email to the Treasurer/Domestic Bursar, Andrew Parker at treasurer@some.ox.ac.uk and call the porters on 01865 270600 to let them know you're self-isolating.
+Send an email to the Treasurer/Domestic Bursar, Andrew Parker at treasurer@some.ox.ac.uk or call the porters on 01865 270600 to let them know you're self-isolating and book a PCR test.
 We understand how difficult this process is so all of the college welfare team (pg.3-7) are here to support you.